leofdgit/fantasy-football/README.md

 USER GUIDE

-To use: download all files and place in single directory.

-The two .txt files are data dumps from the official website's APIs.
-###To Python files, ensure that the two .txt files are in the same directory as Python files.

-correlations_practice.py looks at stats whose values are numerical and tests which ones most strongly correlate to a high points per game value.
+o database_grabber.py scrapes the relevant APIs.
+Run this once per gameweek to ensure predictive information is up-to-date.

-ppg_swing_by_team.py computes how points hauls are affected by opponent.
+o ppg_swing_by_team.py computes how the points a player earns are affected by the opponent the player faces.
 The script takes the form of a function, whose arguments decide which positions are taken into account in the analysis.

-database_grabber.py scrapes the relevant API for info on players' previous games.
-(Run this once per gameweek to ensure predictive information is up-to-date).
+By default, running this script produces a graph showing points swings when players of each position are included in the analysis - script can be changed only include certain types of players.
+See in-script function descriptions.

-Captain_chooser.py and team_selector.py can be run in the command line (in same directory as data dumps) to get optimal team selections and captaincy choices based on model's analysis.
+o Captain_chooser.py and team_selector.py can be run in the command line (in same directory as data dumps) to get optimal team selections and captaincy choices.
+The input required is the ID of a team, which can be found in the address bar when viewing the team in a browser: .....https://fantasy.premierleague.com/a/team/'ID'/event/.....

+o correlations_practice.py is a script that looks at player statistics, whose values are numerical, and tests which stat types most strongly correlate to a high points-per-game value.
+This is a tool that is only partially developed; correlation is just one method of judging similarity, and no work has yet been done to visualise the results.

 ####################
 TO-DO LIST